gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 * Primary Keys  MUST be installed prior to Restart Keys for each epoch to avoid them being used unless this endpoint is attempting a restart.

-* With the exception any Restart Keys when attempting restart of the SCTP association the first DTLS epoch MUST be 3.
-Any subsequent Epoch must be the next consencutive number compared to the previously used.
+* With the exception any restart keys when attempting restart of the SCTP association, the first DTLS epoch MUST be 3.
+Any subsequent epoch must be the next consecutive number compared to the previously used.

 The following information needs to be provided when setting send key material: